front-end-foundations/FlexNav/README.md

 document.addEventListener("click", makeActive);
 ```

+Event delegation allows us to listen for events on a parent element, determine which child element the event occurred on and change behavior based on the click event's target (the node that was clicked on).
+It is not strictly necessary in this simple page but it is a good habit and a feature of many JavaScript libraries.

 Everything works as previously however clicking on any HTML element now runs our `makeActive` function.

 Try clicking on the paragraph and the yellow background.

-We will use an if statement to ensure that the user has clicked on a link in the navbar before running our code:
+We will use an if statement to ensure that the user has clicked on a link in the navbar before running our code.
+Note the use of `matches`:

 ```js
 function makeActive(event) {